akh13/AWS_DB_Cloner/README.md

 * Spins out a new database beside the DB in the same region

 Depending on the size of your database, this could take some time.

+## To do:

+* Add option to encrypt or not to encrypt resulting DB
+* Clean out old junk functions and other cruft from "experiments"